Caring For Someone with Dementia

 What services does Cranbrook Care provide for people living with dementia?

-Cranbrook Care’s facilities provide secure dementia specific care areas which are specially designed for people living with dementia.
+Cranbrook Care’s residences provide secure dementia specific care areas which are specially designed for people living with dementia.
 Our experienced care staff are specially trained in dementia care and actively work towards providing person centred care to improve the quality of life for people living with dementia and their families.
 The Leisure & Lifestyle team have designed a dementia specific activities program which includes games, crafts, daily exercises and supervised outings which aims to enrich the lives of our dementia residents.

 Secure garden areas are accessible to dementia residents which encourages exercise and provides stimulation.
 Sensory gardens have been designed to provide smells and texture that stimulate the residents’ senses and promote meaningful activities.
 As always the needs of our dementia residents are met with compassion and respect.